Tokyo Dome: International baseball tournaments and Major League Baseball

-Concert
+Concerts

-Tokyo Dome Co., Ltd. publishes a list of singers and music groups that have performed since its opening in 1988.
-The Alfee held its first concert at Tokyo Dome on March 19, 1988, and March 20, two days after the dome opened.
-On March 22, 1988, and March 23, Mick Jagger became the first non-Japanese to perform at the Tokyo Dome.
+The Tokyo Dome Corporation publishes a list of singers and music groups that have performed since its opening in 1988.
+The Alfee held its first concert at Tokyo Dome on March 19 and 20, 1988, two days after the dome opened.
+On March 22 and 23, 1988, Mick Jagger became the first non-Japanese artist to perform at Tokyo Dome.

-Concerts have been held at the Tokyo Dome for several dozen days each year since its opening, mainly by Japanese singers and music groups.
-According to official statistics from its opening in 1988 to December 2022, KinKi Kids held the most solo concerts at Tokyo Dome for 64 days, followed by Arashi for 58 days and SMAP for 40 days.
+Concerts have been held at Tokyo Dome for several dozen days each year since its opening, mainly by Japanese singers and music groups.
+According to official statistics from its opening in 1988 to December 2024, KinKi Kids held the most solo concerts at Tokyo Dome for 66 days, followed by Arashi for 58 days and Kanjani Eight (Super Eight) for 44 days.
 All of them were male idol groups from Johnny & Associates.

-Among non-Japanese, The Rolling Stones and TVXQ held the most solo concerts for 28 days, followed by Michael Jackson for 25 days.
+Among non-Japanese, TVXQ held the most solo concerts at Tokyo Dome for 33 days, followed by The Rolling Stones for 28 days and followed by Michael Jackson and Paul McCartney for 21 days.

+Michael Jackson performed there on his three tours.
+As part of the second leg of his Bad World Tour, he performed at the Tokyo Big Egg on 9-11, 17-19, and 24-26 December 1988.
+In Jackson’s next tour, the Dangerous World Tour, he performed on the stadium during the first leg, on 12, 14, 17, 19, 22, 24, 30, and 31 December 1992.
+On his final tour HIStory World Tour, he performed on multiple dates at the stadium last time, on 13, 15, 17, and 20 December 1996.